NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

      with airnow sites, setting 'group_var' to 'siteid' will remove all sites with > pct_cutoff NaN values.
 Setting 'times' to 'hourly' will only look at values at the beginning of each hour.
 Set 'times' to '' if all times should be used.
+This calculation occurs over the entire analysis window and prior to calculating the regulatory metrics.